Elevenlabs AudioNative Player

 • Purchasing

-With these features, you will create additional audience groups such as people who have interacted with materials on your brand profile (page) or viewed posts on Instagram.
-In the configuration of audience groups you can freely combine conditions, as well as add exclusions, which will be useful for advanced settings of remarketing campaigns.
+With these features, you will create additional audience groups, such as people who have interacted with materials on your brand profile (page) or viewed posts on Instagram.
+In the configuration of audience groups, you can freely combine conditions and add exclusions, which will be useful for advanced settings of remarketing campaigns.

 Examples of Facebook Ads remarketing